Secret Key Generation over Noisy Channels with Correlated Sources: Main Results

+Moreover, it suffices to consider sets $\cU$, $\cV$, $\cQ$, and $\cT$ such that $|\cU| \leq |\cA|+2$, $|\cV| \leq (|\cA|+1)(|\cA|+2)$, $|\cQ| \leq |\cX|+2$, and $|\cT| \leq (|\cX|+1)(|\cX|+2)$. \end{theorem} \begin{IEEEproof} Alice employs the two-layer description $(U,V)$ to compress the source $A$ and it transmits it through the two-layer channel codeword $(Q,T)$.
+Each layer of the description must fit in the corresponding layer of the channel codeword according to~\eqref{eq:th1-main_result}.
+The achievable secret key rate~\eqref{eq:th1-main_result_rate} is a combination of the secret bits transmitted through the noisy channel in the manner of the wiretap channel and the secret bits obtained by the reconstruction of the source at Bob.
+The full proof is deferred to Section~\ref{sec:proof-digital}. \end{IEEEproof}

 \begin{remark} The regions $\cR_\text{out}$ and $\cR_\text{in}$ do not coincide in general.
-This is due to the presence of condition~\eqref{eq:th1-main_result1} in the inner bound, and the looser condition~\eqref{eq:outer-cond} in the outer bound with respect to~\eqref{eq:th1-main_result2}.
+This is due to the presence of the condition~\eqref{eq:th1-main_result1} in the inner bound, and the looser condition~\eqref{eq:outer-cond} in the outer bound with respect to~\eqref{eq:th1-main_result2}.
 We present in Section~\ref{ssec:optimal} a few special cases where these differences disappear and both regions coincide. \end{remark}

-\begin{remark} By setting $U=\emptyset$, the region in Theorem~\ref{th:digital-key} recovers the results in~\cite[Thm.~1]{khisti_secret-key_2012}, when the eavesdropper has access to a correlated source, and \cite[Thm.~2]{prabhakaran_secrecy_2012}, when there is no secret message to be transmitted.
-In these works, there was only one layer to encode the source $A^n$ while our coding scheme allows for two layers, introducing considerably difficulty in the derivation of Eve's equivocation (see e.g.~\eqref{eq:th1-r1rc} and~\eqref{eq:th1-keyleak_6}).
-The advantage of having two layers of description is that Theorem~\ref{th:digital-key} recovers the result of Csisz{\'a}r and Narayan~\cite{csiszar_common_2000}, as it will be discussed in Remark~\ref{rk:csiszar_common} below. \end{remark}
+\begin{remark} By setting $U=\emptyset$, the region in Theorem~\ref{th:digital-key} recovers the results in~\cite[Thm.~1 and~4]{khisti_secret-key_2012}, when the eavesdropper has access to a correlated source, and \cite[Thm.~2]{prabhakaran_secrecy_2012}, when there is no secret message to be transmitted.
+In these works, there was only one layer to encode the source $A^n$ while our coding scheme allows for two layers, introducing considerable difficulty in the derivation of Eve's equivocation (see e.g. the multiple binning stages in the proof and~\eqref{eq:th1-keyleak_6}).
+The advantage of having two layers of description is that Theorem~\ref{th:digital-key} can potentially achieve higher secret key rates (see Section~\ref{sec:bec_bsc_channel}) and it recovers the result of Csisz{\'a}r and Narayan~\cite{csiszar_common_2000} (see Remark~\ref{rk:csiszar_common}). \end{remark}

+\begin{remark} The region in Theorem~\ref{th:digital-key} also recovers the result in~\cite[Thm.~1]{cao_secret_2017}, which was published after the original submission of this manuscript.
+In that work, Alice and Bob communicate over a public noiseless channel of rate $R_1$ and a secure noiseless channel of rate $R_2$.
+The proposed achievable scheme in~\cite{cao_secret_2017} sends the codeword $Q$ through the public channel, i.e., $\I{Q}{Y}=R_1$, and the codeword $T$ through the secure channel, i.e., $\IC{T}{Y}{Q}=R_2$ and $\IC{T}{Z}{Q}=0$.
+The reader may verify that, by using the aforementioned quantities and $\eta=1$, both regions are equal. \end{remark}